Interview: Shanthie Mariet D’Souza on how India was ‘ill-prepared’ for the dramatic Taliban takeover

 Some fear that the Taliban’s return to Kabul will empower terrorists and militants, and that India may see fresh surges on the LoC.
 Others have said that the security implications for India may not be so direct or immediate.
 What do you make of these fears?

 The security threat is real if not immediate.
-Pakistan-based terror groups Lashkar-e-Taiba and Jaish-e-Mohammad have presence in Afghanistan and are known to have built checkpoints in certain areas with the help of the Taliban.
+Pakistan-based terror groups Lashkar-e-Taiba and Jaish-e-Mohammad have a presence in Afghanistan and are known to have built checkpoints in certain areas with the help of the Taliban.
 While the US-Taliban peace agreement obligates the Taliban to stop using Afghan territory for terror attacks by the al Qaeda and the Islamic State against the US and its allies, no such guarantee insulates countries like India from the activities of Kashmir-specific groups such as the LeT and JeM, and even the AQ and Islamic State’s Khorasan Province.

 Its assurance to not operate in Kashmir notwithstanding, the Taliban’s capacity to prevent self-activation of these groups against India is questionable.
 It will boost terrorist morale and ability.
 However, whether it will actually result in a dramatic rise in terror attacks in J&K remains to be seen.
 India has pursued militancy with a multi-dimensional approach, which includes neutralisation of hundreds of cadres, targeting their over-ground networks and their financial resources.
-Yet, the infrastructure and the factors that breed terrorism and militancy remains.
+Yet, the infrastructure and the factors that breed terrorism and militancy remain.

 Just a month ago you wrote a number of policy prescriptions for India in Afghanistan over the next decade, but most of them were predicated on at least a prolonged period of civil war, and not such a quick Taliban takeover.
 What would your list look like today?